scuzzydude/asimov/asimov.md

 I believe using TPH to invest in some scoot, and PPHs for others may be the most practical system.
 The protocol shall handle both cases.
 Scoot may also implement hybrid models, where perhaps large or majority holders need to reveal TPH but small-scale holders may use PPH.
 This is essentially how public stock works in some countries, when holdings by large institutions, board members, and company officers are publicly reported, but most holders are publicly anonymous.

 The responsibility tree - open or pseudonymous - is very valuable.
-This system works because the more people that are responsible for an idea, the more valuable that idea becomes.
+This system works because the more people who are responsible for an idea, the more valuable that idea becomes.
 Furthermore, the more responsible people who are responsible for an idea, the more valuable it becomes.

 The inverse of the responsibility tree is the hypocrisy tree.
 Within the protocol, there is a method of shunning.
 Shunning is a way for Scoot and pledges to avoid transactions with other Scoot or pledges it has made a specific value judgement on.
 When you join a shun, you are making a statement, I refuse to interact with this other individual or Scoot because they are specifically bad in the way the shun describes.
 The official reference version of the protocol software will not accept transaction from an entity you have shunned.
 This is a choice of implementation.
 Nodes and pledges can earn discounts by processing transactions.
 The hypocrisy tree would reveal when nodes transact with nodes they've shunned, which will devalue the importance of a shun.
 If you joined a shun against one of your competitors and some calamity is forcing you to liquate unexpectedly, the only buyer might be somebody you really don't like.
 As in individual, I don't think this is a big worry.
 People's value judgements change over time.
 It should come into consideration when electing Foundation leadership and Scoot trustees.